Overnight Oats with Yogurt

 Some summer mornings, it’s just too hot for a bowl of steamy oats… on these days, overnight oats are my go-to recipe.

-Here’s my easy, quick-fix (with a few minutes of prep the night before) recipe, that will fill you up and keep you cool, since there is no cooking with these oats!
+Here’s a easy, quick-fix (with a few minutes of prep the night before) recipe, that will fill you up and keep you cool, since there is no cooking with these oats!

 - 1/3 cup rolled oats

 - 1/3 cup plain Greek yogurt

 - 1/3 cup milk (almond, skim, hemp, soy, etc)

 - pinch of stevia or a drizzle of honey (if you like a little extra sweetness like me)

 The night before, combine the above in a bowl, stir, then cover with plastic wrap and place in the fridge overnight.

 In the morning, remove the plastic wrap and stir the ingredients again.
 You will notice the texture is very creamy, doughy, and thick.
 The oats absorb the liquid and become fluffy almost.